ManuelAlex/kagi_kite_news_app/README.md

-## Welcome to the Kagi kite app, Flutter Take-Home Assignment!
+## Welcome to the Kagi's Kite news app, a Flutter Take-Home Assignment!

 ## The Project
 This project is a simple news aggregator application built using Flutter.
 The core requirements are: